-To assess your health, medical history and your suitability for an operation, you may be required to have a pre-operative assessment a couple of days before your planned operation.
+To assess your health and whether you can have surgery, you may need a pre-operative assessment a couple of days before your planned operation.
 This could be an appointment with your surgeon or a nurse, a telephone assessment or an email assessment.
 Depending on what type of operation you are having, and the kind of anaesthetic, you might also need to have some tests, such as a physical examination, and blood and urine tests (see Essential guide: Diagnosis and tests for kidney cancer).
 You might also be tested for methicillin-resistant Staphylococcus aureus (MRSA), severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2 or COVID-19) and, depending on your medical history, you might have your heart and blood pressure checked (with an ECG).

 These tests are to check if you have any medical problems that might need to be treated before your operation, or if you'll need special care during or after the surgery.
-You will need to tell your surgeon or nurse of any medications, vitamins or herbal supplements that you are taking for any pre-existing health conditions.
+You will need to tell your surgeon or nurse about any medications, vitamins, or herbal supplements that you are taking for any pre-existing health conditions.
 You should also be given clear information on: